mental health is about everyone

 Just imagine if Australia could be a place where our sense of well-being was on the rise and distress was becoming far less of an issue.

-Help us to make it a reality.
+Help us to make that a reality.

 Authorised by Dr Ben Mullings for the Australian Mental Health Party, in Booragoon, Western Australia.